SNOW SPORTS INJURY STUDIES - WHAT ARE THEY ALL ABOUT?!

 - Hypochondriasis - there is a tendency for people to report all sorts of trivia which may distort the results and this generally accounts for the higher rates in this type of study.

-You can click here to see the current ski patrol injury report form used in Scotland.
+You can find some ski patrol injury report form used in Scotland elsewhere on this site.

 At the other end of the scale are the hospital based studies.
 Not surprisingly, these tend to have the lowest injury rates of all because they tend to include only the more serious injuries.
 A lot of mild to moderate injuries are treated elsewhere and are not included in their data set.
 On the plus front though, diagnostic accuracy should be pretty good!

 In the middle of the pack, perhaps the most common basis for a study is to use either ski patrol data or data from an on-site medical centre.
 Both of these data sets are likely to give a more accurate assessment of injury rates.
 Diagnostic accuracy has been quoted as a problem with ski patrol based studies.
 For our own study here in Scotland, I use ski patrol data and subsequently follow-up those injuries that had an uncertain diagnosis at initial presentation.
 Scottish ski patrollers seem get the diagnosis right more often than not in my experience.

 Case control studies